Ahmedbadr22/medita_api/README.md

 > virtualenv venv
 5. after create the virtual enviroment run this command to activate it
 > venv\Scripts\activate
+6. migrate the database
+> py manage.py migrate
-6. the run this command
+7. the run this command
 > pip install -r requirements.txt
-7.then run this command
+8.then run this command
 > py manage.py run server

 ### Importent Step